pcmoreno/frontend2/README.md

 `yarn run build:acc`
 `yarn run build:prod`

+note that if you add a '--quiet' parameter to a linting command, warnings will be suppressed.

 ## Env / build variables
 Environment variables are configured in the repository CI settings.
 The required variables to build the project can be found in the scripts configuration in `package.json`.